FFerrinho/terraform_modules_gcp/bootstrap/README.md

 | service_account_user | The users with permissions to impersonate the service account |
 | tf_bucket_name | The name of the bucket for storing the Terraform state |
 | tf_bucket_self_link | The self link for the bucket |

+### Module options

+There are some lines of code commented in some Terraform files, since there are multiple ways to approach the bootstrap process.
+These are there so we can 'enable' or change the approach for each organization.

+#### project.tf

+- Folder

+It is possible to create a new folder to host the project, or just use an existing one.
+If no value for the var.folder.name variable is provided, the project will be created at the organization level.
+Note that the Service Account assumes that a folder was created, so see bellow for the necessary changes otherwise.

+- Billing

+It is possible to create a billing subaccount.
+For this uncomment the respective lines ont eh project.tf file.
+The lines in question have comments with insructions themselves, so should be easy to identify which are necessary.

+#### service_account.tf

+- Organization

+If the Service account is expected to have permissions at the organization level, please edit the file to uncomment the required lines.
+These should be commented with instructions also.

+- Folder

+If it is defined that the service account needs permissions at the organization level and not at the folder level (redundant since it'll inherit from the organization), please comment the resource for the folder IAM.

+### To-Do

+- Explore ways to have the module decide if the service account is to have permissions at organization or folder level and implement without needing to comment/uncomment code.